phillipberndt/pqiv/README.markdown

  * libspectre (any version, for ps/eps support)
  * poppler (any version, for pdf support)
  * MagickWand (any version, for additional image formats like psd)
+ * ffmpeg / libav (for video support, only included if explicitly compiled in)

 The backends are currently statically linked into the code, so all backend related build-time dependencies are also run-time dependencies.
 If you need